fetchai/docs/pages/docs/guides/agents/message-verification.md

     - **digest**: a string representing the SHA-256 hash of the message.
     - **signature**: a string representing the digital signature of the hash using the sender's private key.

-4. let's define an **encode** function used to generate the digest for each message before it is signed:
+4. Let's define an **encode** function used to generate the digest for each message before it is signed:

     ```py copy
     def encode(message: str) -> bytes: